 We show that player 2 needs no memory at all in energy parity games.
+Note that energy objectives are not prefix-independent objectives and the following lemma does not directly follow from the results of [17].
+However our proof, which is based on induction on edges, is an adaptation of the proof technique of [17, 14].
 This result is useful to show that energy parity games are in coNP.